BYUHPC/safely/README.md

 make install PREFIX=/software # install at /software/bin/safely
 ```

 If you have [`bats`](https://bats-core.readthedocs.io/en/stable/index.html) installed, you can run tests with `make test`.
-If you want to do testing with more than your home diretory and `/tmp`, you can specify them with `TESTDIRS`:
+If you want to do testing with more than your home diretory and `/tmp`, you can specify extra directories with `TESTDIRS`:

 ```bash
 make test                    # vanilla tests